-The UNC Gillings School’s MPH Program in Asheville, located on the campus of the Mountain Area Health Education Center (MAHEC) in Western North Carolina, will provide you with the knowledge and skills to engage and collaborate with diverse communities to promote access to services and care, economic security, home stability, higher quality social systems, and optimal health.
-Through this concentration, you will increase your confidence in developing, supporting, and sustaining collaborations that contribute to better lives — no matter their location.
+The UNC Gillings School’s MPH Program in Asheville, located on the campus of the Mountain Area Health Education Center (MAHEC) in Western North Carolina, will provide you with the knowledge and skills to engage and collaborate with diverse communities to promote thriving, healthy, connected communities for all.
+Through our Place-Based Health concentration, you will increase your confidence in developing, supporting, and sustaining collaborations that contribute to more equitable systems and better lives.

 What You’ll Learn

 The Place-Based Health concentration is delivered through the UNC Gillings School’s MPH Program in Asheville, located on the campus of the Mountain Area Health Education Center (MAHEC) in Asheville, N.C.
 Place-based public health centers people and their communities as the catalyst for transforming systems to promote wellbeing for all.
 Local residents, not institutions, hold the history, knowledge and ways of interacting with place.
 As such, a place’s inhabitants and institutions work in relationship, using interdisciplinary and participatory processes, to create and lead efforts to sustainably improve the social drivers of health and ultimately actualize health equity.
 Through our Place-Based Health concentration, you will increase your confidence in developing, supporting, and sustaining collaborations that contribute to more equitable systems and better lives.
 You will develop skills to:

 - Assess, promote, and enact health equity in systems, organizations and communities.